matiascr/etiquette/guides/introduction/overview.md

   ```
   The parser function returns as part of the result the remaining data after
   extracting the fields.
 Since the size depends on the data sent, it is possible
-  that some data falls outside of the determined length of the last field and
+  that some data falls outside the determined length of the last field and
   which may still be useful.
 - `UDPSpec.create_udp_header/5`: (TODO) Will create the binary from the given
   arguments.
 Depending on the spec, the function will have a different number of